 In May 2017, the National Seed Management Agency (NSMA) under MAFRA detected unapproved canola plants at a flower festival site in northeast Korea during their regular monitoring program.
-NSMA has been carrying out the monitoring program to see if any imported seed of canola, cotton, corn and soybean contains unapproved LMOs since 2013.
+Since 2013, NSMA has been carrying out the monitoring program to see if any imported canola, cotton, corn and soybean seed contain unapproved LMOs.
 The event that NSMA detected was GT73, a GE canola developed by Monsanto and this was the first time they found the unapproved event in imported seed.
 After the detection, NSMA initiated the investigation to find the cause of this incident and conducted a traceability check to see if this event was also released in other regions in Korea.
 Finally, NSMA confirmed that 32.4 MT of GE canola seed for planting was imported from China between January 2016 and May 2017.
 NSMA also confirmed that this unapproved GE canola was found in 56 locations in Korea.
-All seeds and canola plants were destroyed.
-After this incident, Korea heightened border inspection of seed grains by increasing sample size.
-All canola seed from China is subject to 100 percent testing upon arrival.
-NSMA added wheat seed and flaxseed to their regular monitoring program.